andreyorst/fennel-conditions/doc/fennel-conditions.md

 (find-restart restart-name)
 ```

-Searches `restart-name` in the dynamic scope.
+Searches `restart-name` in the dynamic scope, and if found, returns

-If restart is found, returns its name.
+its name.

 ## `invoke-debugger`
 Function signature: